nategarelik/TheBifrost/README.md

 Open the MCP configuration file of your AI client (e.g. claude_desktop_config.json in Claude Desktop) and copy the following text:

-> Replace `ABSOLUTE/PATH/TO` with the absolute path to your TheBifrost installation or just copy the text from the Unity Editor MCP Server window (Tools > MCP Unity > Server Window).
+> Replace `ABSOLUTE/PATH/TO` with the absolute path to your TheBifrost installation or just copy the text from the Unity Editor MCP Server window (Tools > MyPersonalMcp Server > Server Window).

 ```json
 {